-a grate in motion to a tory of tout he Hoomital Impations

-acute inpatient stay after the Hospital Inpatient

-member's discharge, L.A.
-Stay Requests

-Care handles the request as a TT 's 1T s'

-postservice issue.
-Hospital Inpatient

-Stay Requests are
+Hospital Inpatient Stay Requests

-considered

-Concurrent Urgent

-and the Urgent

-Concurrent decision

-timeframe applies

-unless:

-Necessary

-information is not

-received within 24

-hours of receipt of

-the request for

-authorization and at

-least one call has

-been made to

-conduct the review or

-request the necessary

-information.
-The

-timeframe for

-decision making

-changes from

-Concurrent Urgent to

-Pre-Service Urgent

-(see Pre-Service

-Urgent above).

-Orgeni above).

-When the hospital

-inpatient care has

-already been received,

-LA Care can decide

-to review the request

-for the already-

-1

-rendered care as part

-of the Urgent

-Concurrent request,

-or change the

-timeframe to Post-

-Service request (see
+Hospital Inpatient Stay Requests are considered Concurrent Urgent and the Urgent Concurrent decision timeframe applies unless: Necessary information is not received within 24 hours of receipt of the request for authorization and at least one call has been made to conduct the review or request the necessary information.
+The timeframe for decision making changes from Concurrent Urgent to Pre-Service Urgent (see Pre-Service Urgent above).

+When the hospital inpatient care has already been received, LA Care can decide to review the request for the already-rendered care as part of the Urgent Concurrent request, or change the timeframe to Post-Service request (see

 Post-Service below).

-If the areas of C

-If the request for

-authorization for an

-acute hospital stay is

-received after the

-member's discharge,

-the request is

-considered a Post-

-Service request (see

-Post-Service below).

-1 ost service below).

-Course of

-Treatments

-Requests

--

-If the magnest for

-If the request for

-authorization is to

-extend a course of

-treatment beyond the

-period of time or

-number of treatments

-previously approved

-by LA Care does not

-meet the definition of

-Urgent Care, the

-request is handled as

-a port request and
+If the request for authorization for an acute hospital stay is received after the member's discharge, the request is considered a Post-Service request (see Post-Service below).
+Course of Treatments Requests If the request for authorization is to extend a course of treatment beyond the period of time or number of treatments previously approved by LA Care does not meet the definition of Urgent Care, the request is handled as a new request and decided within the timeframe appropriate for the type of decision (i.e., Pre-Service or Post-Service).
+Notification Timeframe Type of Request Decision Initial Notification Written Notification REQUEST TO CONTINUE Concurrent review Decision Timeframe Practitioner: All Decisions: Within 24 hours of Practitioner and Member: Written Notification: (Acute Hospital Inpatient) If the request for receipt of the request Within 24 hours of A concurrent review decision is any review for an extension of a previously approved ongoing course already in place authorization is to extend a course of treatment beyond the period of time or number of treatments previously approved does not meet the definition of Urgent Member: Approvals: Within 24 hours of receipt of the request If oral notification is given within 24 hours of request, then written/ electronic notification must be given no later than 3 Care, the request is calendar days after the

-a new request and
+handled as a new request and decided oral notification.

-decided within the
+within the timeframe NOA Template:

-timeframe

-appropriate for the
+appropriate for the Terminate

 type of decision (i.e.,

 Pre-Service or Post-

 Service).

-İ

-Notification Timeframe Type of Request Decision Initial Notification Written Notification REQUEST TO Decision Practitioner: Practitioner and CONTINUE Concurrent Timeframe All Decisions: Member: review Within 24 hours of Written Notification: (Acute Hospital Inpatient) If the request for receipt of the request Within 24 hours of A concurrent review decision authorization is to extend a course of Member: receipt of the request is any review for an extension treatment beyond the Approvals: If oral notification is of a previously approved period of time or Within 24 hours of given within 24 hours ongoing course already in number of treatments receipt of the request of request, then place previously approved written/ electronic does not meet the notification must be definition of Urgent Care, the request is given no later than 3 calendar days after the handled as a new oral notification. request and decided within the timeframe NOA Template: appropriate for the Terminate type of decision (i.e., Pre-Service or Post-Service).
-POST-SERVICE / Decision Decision Practitioner and Practitioner and RETROSPECTIVE timeframe: Member: Member: Within 30 REVIEW within 30 calendar calendar days of days from receipt or None specified receipt of the request. request NOA Tomostoto NOA Template: Denial or Modify HOSPICE - INPATIENT Decision Practitioner: Practitioner and CARE Timeframe: Initial Notification: Member: Within 24 hours of Within 24 hours of Written Notification receipt of request making the decision Within 2 working days Mamban of making the decision Member: None Specified NOA Template: 1 tone opecined Terminate
+POST-SERVICE / Decision Practitioner and Practitioner and

+RETROSPECTIVE timeframe: Member: Member: Within 30

+REVIEW within 30 calendar calendar days of

+TEL YIE W days from receipt or None specified receipt of the request.

+request

+NOA Template:

+Denial or Modify

+HOSPICE - INPATIENT Decision Practitioner: Practitioner and

+CARE Timeframe: Initial Notification: Member:

+Within 24 hours of Within 24 hours of Written Notification

+receipt of request making the decision Within 2 working days

+of making the decision

+Member:

+None Specified NOA Template:

+Terminate

-ATTACHMENT B L.A.
+ATTACHMENT B

+L.A.
 CARE HEALTH PLAN VISION, DENTAL, AND BEHAVIORAL HEALTH BENEFIT GRID BY PRODUCT LINE